noviicee/noviicee/README.md

 - 💬 Ask me about Python, DSA, Open Source.
 - :milky_way: Let's connect to build and contribute!!
 <!--
-- 📫 How to reach me: You can connect with me on Instagram, LinkedIn, Twitter, Facebook by @darecoder.
+- 📫 How to reach me: You can connect with me on Instagram, LinkedIn, Twitter, Facebook by .
 -->
 - ⚡ Fun fact: I love learning new technologies & enjoy listening to music.
 XD
 - 😄 Pronouns: she/her/hers